jiml-mlai-bootcamp-ucberkeley/Practical-Application-Assignment_17_1/README.md

 </table>

-##### This table represents the Features that were selected, how many it was selected, and relevant pie chart data.
+##### This table represents the Features that were selected, how many times it was selected, and relevant pie chart data.
 ##### The <b>bold</b> features were selected for modeling and predictions.
 <table>
 <tr><th>Feature</th><th>Count</th><th>Pie Chart</th></tr>